Tttthea/ConTGAN/README.md

 # ConTGAN
-official code of thesis Generating Reliable Event Logs from Control-flow Perspective using GANs
+Official code of thesis Generating Reliable Event Logs from Control-flow Perspective using GANs follow the instruction of main.py